 Employees’ Pension Scheme (EPS): Should You Opt for Deferred Withdrawal?

-Recently, Government made amendments to the Employees Pension Scheme (EPS) norms allowing Subscribers to defer withdrawal of pension (After 58 years) for minimum of 1 year and maximum of 2 years along with additional interest of upto 8.16% on actual pension.
+Recently, Government made amendments to the Employees Pension Scheme (EPS) norms allowing Subscribers to defer withdrawal of pension (After 58 years) for minimum of 1 year and maximum of 2 years along with additional interest of up to 8.16% on actual pension.

 The amendments offer two options to the Subscriber with regard to deferred withdrawal of the pension fund.
 First, the Subscriber may continue to contribute to the Pension Fund for the extended period and the same will be considered while calculating Pensionable Salary and Pensionable Service.
-Second, the Subscriber decides to defer the withdrawal for 2 years but chooses not to contribute during the deferment period.
+Second, the Subscriber decides to defer the withdrawal for 2 years but opts not to contribute during the deferment period.